microsoft/fluentui/packages/react-popover/Spec.md

 When the mouse hovers over the trigger the popover opens.

-> TODO Discuss: Menus don't have this behaviour, should this be consistent

 When the mouse leaves the trigger and popover content, the popover closes.

 #### Context menu